 “Numerous conditions and structures in the body are damaged through drug or alcohol use,” says Dr. Nelson.
 “Some of these effects can diminish over time (when someone stops using), although there may be some damage that is irreversible.”

-When you combine a condition that involves a chemical imbalance in the brain such as bipolar disorder with drug or alcohol use, you can exacerbate the impact of both issues.
+When you combine a condition that involves a chemical imbalance in the brain, such as bipolar disorder, with drug or alcohol use, you can exacerbate the impact of both issues.
 In some cases, individuals with BPD or bipolar disorder start abusing drugs or alcohol as a way to self-medicate to address the symptoms of their mental illness.
 This can ultimately make their mental health condition worse and add an addiction to be faced.

-Treatment at FHE Health
+Holistic Treatment for BPD and Bipolar Disorder at FHE Health

 “We treat the whole person,” says Dr. Nelson, “and in doing so, our integrated model of treatment assists patients with all sides of psychiatric, neurological, psychological and medical functioning of the patient.
 This approach allows us to address psychological issues such as behaviors and coping skills, moderate symptoms and treat the brain through medical, psychiatric and medical interventions so that all parts are working at their best.”

 FHE Health doesn’t specialize only in mental health or only in substance abuse treatment.
 The teams provide holistic treatment that addresses the entire person.
 If you’re struggling with an addiction complicated by mental health issues (or vice versa), you can find treatment that takes the big picture into account.
-That results in an increased likelihood for long-term success and prepares you for sobriety and compliance with mental health treatments when you return to regular life.
+That results in an increased likelihood of long-term success and prepares you for sobriety and compliance with mental health treatments when you return to regular life

 The therapists, doctors, and others at FHE Health work with every individual to understand exactly what treatment methods may work for them.
 Methods might include options such as cognitive behavioral therapy, neuro-rehabilitation, and even medication.